docker-archive/classicswarm/docs/swarm_at_scale.md

 ## About the example

-Your company is a pet food company that has bought an commercial during the Superbowl.
+Your company is a pet food company that has bought a commercial during the Superbowl.
 The commercial drives viewers to a web survey that asks users to vote &ndash; cats or dogs.
 You are developing the web survey.
 Your survey must ensure that millions of people can vote concurrently without your website becoming unavailable.
 You don't need real-time results, a company press release announces the results.
 However, you do need confidence that every vote is counted.

 The example assumes you are deploying the application to a Docker Swarm cluster running on top of Amazon Web Services (AWS).
 AWS is an example only.
 There is nothing about this application or deployment that requires it.
-You could deploy the application to a Docker Swarm cluster running on; a different cloud provider such as Microsoft Azure, on premises in your own physical data center, or in a development environment on your laptop.
+You could deploy the application to a Docker Swarm cluster running on a different cloud provider such as Microsoft Azure, on-premises in your own physical data center, or in a development environment on your laptop.

 The example requires you to perform the following high-level steps: